tomanistor/tomanistor.com/content/blog/cache-bust-that-asset.md

 +++
 date = "2017-06-20T13:00:59-07:00"
-title = "Cache Bust That Asset" description = "How to cache bust your static assets and force web browsers to serve uncached, freshly updated files."
+title = "Cache Bust that Asset" description = "How to cache bust your static assets and force web browsers to serve uncached, freshly updated files."

 +++